-Please complete this form as soon as possible, and no later than April 30th.
+Please complete this form as soon as possible, and no later than January 31, 2022 for our February 27-May 15 session and April 30, 2022 for our summer sessions.
 Last year, we filled all spaces before the April deadline, so we encourage you to submit all materials well in advance of that date.

-The fees for SEED participation in either 2 week or 5 week online sessions in 2021 are:
+The fees for SEED participation in either the 12 week Spring 2022 virtual session or the two 7 day, in person sessions in summer 2022 are:

 - $5500 is the fee for private schools and private site partners.